Market Analysis · Updated

 Moltiply Group: Margin Leadership

-Moltiply Group demonstrates best-in-class economics for the platform model:
+Moltiply Group (formerly MutuiOnline) demonstrates best-in-class economics for the comparison platform model.
+Per its Q3 2025 quarterly report:

 • 25.9% EBITDA margin (9M 2024)

-• Diversified across mortgages, insurance, energy, and e-commerce comparison
+• Diversified across mortgages, insurance, energy, and e-commerce comparison—reducing cyclical exposure to any single product

 9. The Refinancing Wave Opportunity